 All Year 3 students will have a Writer’s Notebook for their Independent writing.
 The Writer’s Notebook is a place for students to collect observations, ideas, feelings, facts and lists.
 The Writer’s Notebook is a place to preserve ideas so they will be available for future writing.
 You can help your child at home by looking for ideas (seeds) to put in your child’s notebook as a stimulus for their writing.

-This term the students will explore, fractions, division, capacity (mass), statistics & probability, data Representation and Interpretation – collecting data, graphs and flips/slides/turns.
-All Numeracy sessions incorporate explicit teacher instruction and modelling of strategies/concepts, along with open-ended activities, to cater for a range of abilities.
-Students will be supported to develop and select their own strategies for problem solving, using a range of materials.
+This Term the students will explore place value, counting/patterns and addition.
+All Numeracy sessions incorporate explicit instruction and modelling of strategies/concepts, along with open-ended activities to cater for a range of abilities.
+Students are supported to develop and select their own strategies for problem solving, using a range of materials.

 We are extremely fortunate to have the expertise of Crissy Samaras working in the Year 3 level to support our Intervention and Extension program.
 In our endeavour to best cater to all students’ abilities, there may be times when your child works with teachers other than their classroom teacher during Reading, Writing and/or Numeracy.

 In line with the school’s Homework Policy, homework is considered compulsory for all Year 3 students.
-Your child will receive weekly activities which reinforces the learning that is taking place in the classroom.
-The expectation is that this will take students approximately 30 minutes per week to complete their work independently.
-Please note, these tasks are in addition to nightly reading which is to be recorded in your child’s Reading Log.
+Your child will receive weekly activities which reinforce the learning that is taking place in the classroom.
+The expectation is that this will take students approximately 30 minutes per week to complete independently.

 Thank you for your support.
 If you have any questions, please don’t hesitate to contact your child’s teacher.